mw-data-lib-symposium/website/symposium_info/symposium_subpages/schedule.md

 Learning objectives include:
 - Learn how to access OCLC WorldShare Collection manager
 - Learn what types of data and search indexes are available through OCLC WorldShare Collection Manager
 - Name some research use-cases for OCLC bibliographic data

+**2.4 Data Librarianship at Mid-Career**
+1:35 - 1:42

+**Megan Sapp-Nelson**
+University of Illinois at Urbana-Champaign

+**Abigail Goben**
+University of Illinois Chicago

 **2.5 Introduction to the BTAA GIN (Big Ten Academic Alliance Geospatial Information Network) Geoportal Project**
 1:45 - 1:52